We offer a free consultation and no fees unless you win.

 Our lawyers can help with out of country medical insurance claim denials

 Out of country medical insurance is relatively easy to purchase by those who plan to travel outside of Canada.
-The insurance exists to support travellers financially if they become sick (or have an accident) and need medical attention.
+The insurance exists to support travelers with medical coverage if they become sick (or have an accident) and need medical attention.

 These claims can be denied based on the medical questionnaire that you fill out upon purchase.
 Problems arise if there are any questions or suspicions around whether or not any pre-existing conditions are stable upon travel.